SunPatel410/LibrarySystem/README.md

 # LibrarySystem

-Library system that has been Implemented using DDD pattern.
+Library system that has been Implemented in .NET CORE.

-(still a working progress)
+Things I need to be implemented :_
+=> DDD design
+=> Unit of Work
+=> use Dapper insetad of EF.CORE